She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 On February 9th of 2010, after 10 years, five months and 24 days of service, I drive to the administrative building at the top of Point Loma.

-“Good morning, FC1 Ryan,” he says, and leads me to a chair at an over-sized, polished-slick desk where he hands me one of those heavy, executive ball point pens that you only find at the fanciest Navy establishments.
+“Good morning, FC1 Ryan,” he says, and leads me to a chair at an over-sized, polished-slick desk where he hands me one of those heavy, executive ball point pens that you only find at the finest Navy establishments.

-There’s a stack of papers on the desk in front of me, staggered in a pile like a staircase so I can see the line at the bottom of each of the pages.
+There’s a stack of papers on the desk in front of me, staggered in a pile like a staircase, so I can see the line at the bottom of each of the pages.

 “I flagged all of the places you need to sign,” he says.

-Diamonds fill the air around us, and that divine peace where it all makes sense washes over me.
+Diamonds fill the air around us and that Divine peace where it all makes sense washes over me.

 I sign my name eight times on eight crisp pages of type, not reading any of it.
 I finish and look up at him as he stands at attention and holds out his hand.
 I take it and stand up into the light.